Self-Awareness: How To Better Understand Yourself Via Character Survey

 Want to know yourself better?

-Other ways to achieve self-awareness
+How to better understand yourself: other ways to achieve self-awareness

 Besides the character study, let's briefly review a few other ways to be more self-aware.

-Ask for criticism
+Ask for criticism and allow personal growth

 Perhaps the best way to be more self-aware is to ask for criticism.
 Ask your trusted friends and family members about the good and the bad.
 In your job, ask for criticism as well.
 Ensure they're not trying to flatter you; tell them to be honest.
 Ask for ways to improve yourself, too, because no one is going to improve by just hearing criticism.

 As you receive the criticism, try looking at it objectively.
 Some criticism may be unfair, while others may have a valid point.
 Pick them apart and determine what is true, but don't be biased and throw out the negative.
+With a positive mindset, criticisms can be an encouragement for self-growth.

-Some like to practice meditation to achieve self-awareness.
+Some like to practice meditation to achieve instrospection and self-awareness.
 Diving into your mind is an important principle in meditation.
 There are many forms of meditation out there, so it's up to you to choose one and figure out which works the best.

 Talking to your friends and family is great, but sometimes, you may want to talk to a professional.
 Professional counselors are trained to help you question yourself and get some memories out of your mind that may otherwise stay in your unconscious.
 If seeing an in-person therapist isn't available to you, consider online therapy through a platform like BetterHelp.
 Online therapists can meet with you at a time that fits your busy schedule—and you won't need to go to an office.
 Just sign onto your session from home.